 Ph: (509) 626-9963

-It’s exciting to think how far Psychiatry Residency Spokane has come in the past three years.
+It’s exciting to think how far Psychiatry Residency Spokane has come in the past 4 years.
 We are really proud of the work we have done so far, and are committed to continuing to strive for excellence in patient care and education.
 We are a community program that is built for the emerging healthcare delivery system, with strong medicine and neurology training, consult liaison exposure and an embedded collaborative care focus beginning in PGY2 and threaded through the next three years of training.
-You will graduate from this program with robust clinical skills, an ability to provide outcome based treatment, and longitudinal experience working in a population based treatment model, within a patient-centered care delivery system.
-You also will have meaningful and longitudinal experience in working with residents and colleagues from other medical specialties.
+You will graduate from this program with robust clinical skills, an ability to provide outcome based treatment, and longitudinal experience working in a population based treatment model, within a patient centered care delivery system.
+You will also have meaningful and longitudinal experience in working with residents and colleagues from other medical specialties.

 Most importantly, Spokane is a wonderful place to live.
 I came to this city over a decade ago to train in psychiatry, with no particular focus on staying long term.
-But like many other people, I quickly saw the benefits of this city and its surrounding region as a place to shape my career as well as raise a family.
+But like many other people, I quickly saw the benefits of this city and its surrounding region, as a place to shape my career as well as raise a family.
 I absolutely intentionally live and work here, and I find myself loving it more and more each year.